-It can be the same for someone moving from a first-world country to a third world country.
-For example, you may find the lack of clean water in India or their customs and traditions something foreign.
+It can be the same for someone moving from a first-world country to a less-developed country.
+For example, you may find the lack of clean water in DRC or their customs and traditions something foreign.
 Similarly, it is important to understand what constitutes good and bad because what may seem acceptable to you may not be acceptable to others.
-Learning how to deal with it will help you settle in quicker.
+Learning how to deal with it will help you settle in quickly.

 The good thing is that culture shock will pass, and if you have families with you, coping up together will help.
 Evaluate and check in with each other whenever you come across something new and unfamiliar.

 Three quick tips on adapting to a new culture and overcoming “culture shock”: